 Jewish Quarter (Tourist Israel) An excellent introduction to the Jewish Quarter, with special concentrations on the Western Wall, the Hurvah Synagogue, and the Cardo.
 Minimal photos.

 The Old City, Jewish Quarter (Frommer’s) Describes the history and main sites of the Jewish Quarter, including hours of operation and prices at the time of publication.

-The Jewish Quarter (Virtual Israel Experience) Highlights the main features of the newest quarter in the Old City with links to related topics, especially historical.
+The Jewish Quarter (Virtual Israel Experience, JVL) Highlights the main features of this quarter in the Old City with links to related topics, especially historical.